-We answer the question “Does cortisol cause weight gain?” and look at the evidence on cortisol and its impact on appetite and weight gain, and what you can do to manage stress levels.
+Today we’re examining the evidence on low cortisol levels and weight gain, impact on appetite, and what you can do to manage stress levels.

 We’ve all heard the age old weight loss advice to eat less and exercise more.
 While what we eat and how much we move certainly has an impact on our weight, what happens if you are stressed to the gills?
 Could being stressed out totally throw you off your weight loss goals?
-We take a deep dive into the evidence on the relationship between stress and appetite to answer the question – does cortisol cause weight gain?
+We take a deep dive into the evidence on the relationship between stress and appetite to answer the question: what is the connection between low cortisol levels and weight gain?

 In order for our body to have enough fuel to react, high cortisol levels will use available glucose and glycogen stores for energy.
 The body will also temporarily halt the production of insulin in order to prevent any available glucose from being stored instead of used.
 In other words, when we are stressed, our body uses up all the energy it can get.

 Additionally, the body will also reduce any non-essential bodily functions (i.e digestion, immune response, reproduction) in order to allocate energy to processes that can help deal with the stressor (i.e. increasing blood glucose availability and blood flow to major muscles).
 Once the perceived threat or stressor has been dealt with, cortisol levels will return back to normal and you can finally breathe a deep sigh of relief.

 In addition to its role in the body’s stress response, cortisol also helps to reduce inflammation, support nutrient metabolism, and control blood pressure.
 While cortisol released in response to stress is normal, prolonged elevated levels of cortisol are not ideal and can lead to negative health consequences.

 What are the health risks of increased cortisol?